wifisensing/PicoScenes-Manual/source/scenarios.rst

 IWL5300 NIC can measure CSI for the 802.11n frames sent from the connected Wi-Fi AP.
 By creating enough Wi-Fi traffic, we can obtain continuous and smooth CSI measurement.

-Assuming you have already connected the IWL5300 NIC to an 802.11n compatible Wi-Fi AP, then there are only three steps to measure CSI on IWL5300:
+Assuming you have already connected the IWL5300 NIC to an 802.11n compatible Wi-Fi AP, then there are only three steps to measure CSI from IWL5300:

 #.
 Lookup the IWL5300 NIC's PhyPath ID by ``array_status``.
 #.
 Assume the PhyPath is ``3``, then run command ``PicoScenes -d debug -i 3 --mode logger`` in a terminal.
 #.
 Exit CSI logging by pressing Ctrl+C.

-The above PicoScenes command has three program options *"-d debug -i 3 --mode logger"*.
-They can be interpreted as *"PicoScenes changes the display level log message to debug (-d debug); makes device <AnyId=3> switch to CSI logger mode (-i 3 --mode logger)"*.
+The above command has three program options *"-d debug -i 3 --mode logger"*.
+They can be interpreted as *"PicoScenes changes the display level log message to debug (-d debug); makes the device with an Id of 3 switch to the CSI logger mode (-i 3 --mode logger)"*.
 See :doc:`parameters` for more detailed explanations.

-The logged CSI data is stored in a ``rx_<Id>_<Time>.csi`` file in the *present working directory (pwd)*.
+The logged CSI data is stored in a ``rx_<Id>_<Time>.csi`` file in the *present working directory*.
 Open MATLAB, drag the .csi file into the Command Window, the file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.

-If you want to learn more in detail, please download the source code to view.
+If you want to learn more details, you may download and run the following bash script:
 :download:`2_2_1 <_static/2_2_1.sh>`

 .. _dual_nic_separate_machine: